rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

 Aborted (core dumped)
 ```

+The KMeans class used to have a parameter `n_jobs` that would allow the user to set the number of processes launched.
+This parameter
+was deprecated in version 0.23 and removed in version 0.25.
+A new [parallelization scheme](https://github.com/scikit-learn/scikit-learn/pull/11950)
+using OpenMP was implemented to provide finer-grained parallelism and improve performance.
+In effect, the total number of threads may be
+as high as `OMP_NUM_THREADS * OPENBLAS_NUM_THREADS`.
+By default, the new KMeans parallelization process will use one OpenMP thread per
+core.
+Each OpenMP thread may use Numpy or Scipy routines that use a BLAS library like OpenBLAS that in turns spawns its own threads.

-I was looking for a way to reduce the number of OpenBLAS threads.
+I needed another way to limit the number of OpenMP and OpenBLAS threads.
 The `OPENBLAS_NUM_THREADS` and `OMP_NUM_THREADS` environmental
 variables are one mechanism but not straightforward to use with Jupyter notebooks and set separately for each notebook.
 The scikit-learn
 documentation suggests using the [`threadpoolctl` library](https://github.com/joblib/threadpoolctl) to control
 the number of parallel units at each level.
-Using threadpoolctl, I was not only able to reduce the number of OpenBLAS threads to
+Using threadpoolctl, I'm able to set limits for individual blocks of code within the same
-avoid the over-allocation but workaround the interpreter crashes.
+program.

 Unfortunately, neither the scikit-learn or threadpoolctl documentation are particularly clear on how to use it.
 I've attempted to
 describe how to use the functions of the threadpoolctl library with a little more context.